DynamoDS/DesignScript/LanguageSpec.md

 ## 1. Introduction

-This is the documentation for DesignScript programming language.
+This is the specification for DesignScript programming language.
 DesignScript is dynamic, garbage-collected and associative language, and provides strong support for visual programming environment.

-The grammar in this specification is in Extended Backus-Naur Form (EBNF)  (NOTE:  https://en.wikipedia.org/wiki/Extended_Backus-Naur_Form).
+The grammar in this specification is in Extended Backus-Naur Form (EBNF)

 This document doesn’t contain information about APIs and Foreign Function Interface (FFI).
 The later is implementation dependent.